oholiab/enumerate/README.md

 for any given lookup - so for instance if `whois` returns multiple route advertisements, you'll only ever get one.

+Additionally, some IP addresses won't resolve using the RADB whois lookup that enumerate uses - domains which resolve to an IP correctly but fail to return whois data will be listed as failed at the end.

 Largely though, the point of the tool is enumeration of the ASs for a given domain, so this isn't too much of a problem - treat it as a jumping off point for further investigation.